dalibo/temboard/CONTRIBUTING.md

 - Update `setup.py`, without committing.
 - Generate and push commit and tag with `make release`.
 - Push Python egg to PyPI using `make upload`.
+- Build and upload RPM package with `make -C packaging/rpm all push`.
 - Build and upload Debian package with `make -C packaging/deb all push`.
 - Update docker image with `make -C docker/ clean build push`